 What I learned: When we first moved in together, my husband and I split the cost of our everyday expenses 50/50.
 As time has gone on and we’ve become more comfortable talking about money and what we can each afford, we’ve tweaked things.

 We started splitting our groceries unevenly about a year ago after we decided to make an effort to buy better quality meats and produce, upgrades that can add up over the month.
-Also, we’ve learned that it’s okay to break the rules every now and then.
+Also, we’ve learned that it’s OK to break the rules every now and then.

 Maybe he decides to buy something for lunch rather than eat whatever we’d packed for ourselves.
 Or maybe we both had a bad week and need to just go have a nice meal.
 We figure it out.
 The cost of treating ourselves once in a while is what makes it easier to stick to our plans in the long run.